presnick/ProgramsInformationPeople/_sources/RESTAPIs/DebugURLs.rst

 .. sourcecode:: python

     def requestURL(baseurl, params = {}):
+        # This function accepts a URL path and a params diction as inputs.
+        # It calls requests.get() with those inputs,
+        # and returns the full URL of the data you want to get.
         req = requests.Request(method = 'GET', url = baseurl, params = params)
         prepped = req.prepare()
         return prepped.url